Elinor Florence, Author

 Memoir is a very popular genre.

 There is a wealth of expert advice around.
-I’m aware of three or four friends who are writing their own stories.
+I know three or four friends who are writing their own stories.
 Check your local college or look online for courses in memoir writing, if you need more guidance and support.

 Tell Your Story: Preserve it in Print